IP in business transactions: United Arab Emirates overview

 In joint ventures, where it is likely the venture will develop further IP or make improvements to the IP contributed by one party, provisions on ownership of such IP are helpful.

-The economic downturn highlighted the need for joint venture agreements to look forward at all possibilities.
+The last economic downturn highlighted the need for joint venture agreements to look forward at all possibilities.
+With activity in the UAE again on the increase, particularly with Dubai’s award of Expo 2020, it is again becoming critical for businesses to carefully consider they way in which they deal with IPRs in all of their relationships to avoid future difficulties.
 Agreements should have clear development milestones, quality control provisions and termination clauses that are more than simply boilerplate.

 Main provisions and common issues